In the Council:

-PeaceWomen partners in advocacy efforts with members of the NGO Working Group on Women, Peace and Security (NGOWG).
+WILPF partners in these advocacy efforts with the NGO Working Group on Women, Peace and Security (NGOWG) and its members.
 Through this coalition, we come together with 13 other NGOs offering a diverse range of expertise and perspectives to advocate for the Women, Peace and Security agenda.

 The NGOWG produces Monthly Action Points (MAP) with recommendations for agenda items to be discussed in the upcoming month by the Council.